Extreme sports for extreme seniors

 However, some hikes are a little bit more extreme than others, for instance, trekking through the Kokoda Trail in Papua New Guinea or hiking up to the base camps on Mount Everest in Nepal or Mount Kilimanjaro in Tanzania.

-Even the Inca Trail to Machu Picchu in Peru is quite a hike; it takes nearly three days and is incredibly hilly.
+Even the Inca Trail to Machu Picchu in Peru is quite a hike; it takes nearly three days and contains many hills.

 He first climbed the world’s highest mountain when he was 70 years old, and became the oldest person to climb Mount Everest.
 He completed the climb again when he was 75 but didn’t make a record.
-He became the world’s oldest person to reach the summit of Mount Everest again when he climbed the mountain for a third time at 80.
+He became the world’s oldest person to reach the summit of Mount Everest again when he climbed the mountain for a third time at 80 years old, according to the Guinness World Records.

 His dream to climb Mount Everest again couldn’t be stopped by his age.